mysociety/pombola/docs/BACKGROUND.md

 * Mzalendo: everything's in the pombola.hansard
   application.
 Name resolution and correction is done using the Alias model.
-* People's Assembly: scrapers are in a submodule called 'za-hansard' which produce JSON.
+* People's Assembly: scrapers are in an app called 'za-hansard' which produce JSON.
 That JSON is imported into SayIt models.
 SayIt's person model (from django-popolo) is linked to Pombola models using the PombolaSayItJoin model from